loginom/admin-guide-l10n/data-en/server/config.md

 The directory parameters are set in the attributes of the `Settings/Directories` element:

 * **UserStorage** - location of the user directories.
-The values can be a full or relative path (from the work directory).
+The values can be a full or relative path (from the working directory).
 * **SessionBackup** - location of the backup session copies directory.
-The values can be a full or relative path (from the work directory).
+The values can be a full or relative path (from the working directory).

 Bindings parameters are set in the attributes of the `Settings/Bindings` element: